6 Fabrics Rated Best to Worst

 Wool is a historical favourite, but not for everyone, especially vegans.
 It is however, one of the most environmentally-friendly (in terms of the actual fabric) out there, but the reason we’ve listed it as fifth is due to its carbon footprint.
 The biggest issue with wool comes from the methane gas emissions caused by gassy sheep.
 50% of wool’s carbon footprint comes from the sheep themselves, but on the flip side, sheep are usually raised on non-arable land, requiring less resources than some plant-based options.

 In terms of the fabric itself, wool is tough, wrinkle-resistant, resilient, and can absorb a ton of moisture before feeling damp.
 It is warm and can replace many polyester fleeces out there, helping reduce the amount of micro-fibre shedding that occurs.
 When wool micro-fibres are released into the world, they biodegrade, naturally.
+The average lifespan of a wool garment is 2-10 years, compared to 2-3 years for a typical cotton or synthetic garment.
+So, while the carbon footprint is high, our rate of consumption of it is lower than other fabrics.

-Polyester is the least sustainable option yet the one that is currently dominating the clothing industry (60% of clothing has polyester in it).
+Polyester is the least sustainable option, yet the one that is currently dominating the clothing industry (60% of clothing has polyester in it).
 The fabric is stretchy, durable, comfortable and easy to take care of however it is a plastic product, manufactured from crude oil.
-Recycled polyester is better, as it reduces the amount of oil being used (9.5 billion litres of oil yearly for virgin polyester production) and reduces waste, but eventually will also have the same environmental repercussions as new polyester when it comes time for disposal.
+Recycled polyester is slightly better, as it reduces the amount of oil being used (9.5 billion litres of oil yearly for virgin polyester production) and reduces waste, but eventually will also have the same environmental repercussions as new polyester when it comes time for disposal.

-Polyester releases a ton of micro-fibers into the water every time it is washed, and there is no way this fabric breaks down or biodegrades easily, as it takes up to 200 years to decompose.
+Polyester releases a ton of micro-fibres into the water every time it is washed, and there is no way this fabric breaks down or biodegrades easily, as it takes up to 200 years to decompose.
 Our fish (and eventually us, if you eat meat) consume these micro-fibres, which is dangerous to the health of marine life, ourselves, and the ocean/world’s waterways.

 Save this post for later on Pinterest